asterisk/documentation/docs/Configuration/Features/Call-Pickup.md

 same => n,Set(CHANNEL(namedpickupgroup)=engineering,sales)
 ```

-!!! note
+/// note
-    For this option to be effective, you must set it on the channel before executing the Pickup application or calling the pickupexten.
+For this option to be effective, you must set it on the channel before
+executing the Pickup application or calling the pickupexten.

-    * You can use the setvar option available with several channel driver configuration files to set the pickup groups.
+You can use the `setvar` (or `set_var`) option available with several
+channel driver configuration files to set the pickup groups.

-[//]: # (end-note)
+///

 Configuration Options
 ---------------------